ouuan/CPTH/.github/ISSUE_TEMPLATE/header_request.md

 - Name: <!-- the English name of the algorithm/data structure -->

-- Category: <!-- data structure / graph / math / DP / string, or others -->
+- Category: <!-- data structure / graph / math / DP / string / geometry / miscs, or others -->

 <!-- What can it do? -->